kevinburke/sll/readme.md

 Run `go install github.com/kevinburke/sll` and add `"$GOPATH/bin"` to your `$PATH` variable.

+## Other Ways to Implement this

+There are many other ways to write this and some of them are listed here.
+Feel free to add your own with a pull request.
+Be sure to mention how this project is "pointless" and a "waste of time".
+Before merging, I will berate myself for having foisted this waste on the unsuspecting Internet population, retreat to my parents basement, and promise to never open source a thing I write ever again.

+- `egrep -v .{1024}`
+- `cut -c 1-1024`
+- `less -S`

 ## Errata

 Currently `ag` has a `--print-long-lines` flag, which [has not been